orchest/orchest/docs/source/getting_started/how_to.rst

 Use the Orchest CLI
 -------------------
-Below you will find the most important CLI commands that you need to know (you can also get all this information by running ``./orchest --help``:
+Below you will find the most important ``orchest-cli`` commands that you need to know:

 .. code-block:: sh

-   ./orchest start
+   orchest start

    # Stop Orchest (shuts down Orchest completely).
-   ./orchest stop
+   orchest stop

    # Install Orchest (check out the dedicated `Installation` guide in
    # the `Getting started` section).
-   ./orchest install
+   orchest install

    # Update Orchest to a newer version (NOTE: this can also be done
    # through the settings in the UI).
-   ./orchest update
+   orchest update

    # Get extensive version information.
 Useful to see whether the
    # installation was successful.
-   ./orchest version --ext
+   orchest version

 Use Orchest shortcuts like a pro